tobiasgerstenberg/causal_cognition/README.md

 __The development of causal reasoning__

 - Gopnik, A., Glymour, C., Sobel, D., Schulz, L., Kushnir, T., & Danks, D. (2004).
 A theory of causal learning in children: Causal maps and Bayes nets.
 Psychological Review, 111, 1--31.
 - Frosch, C. A., McCormack, T., Lagnado, D. A., & Burns, P. (2012).
-Are Causal Structure and Intervention Judgments Inextricably Linked?
-A Developmental Study.
+Are causal structure and intervention judgments inextricably linked?
+A developmental study.
 Cognitive Science, 36, 261--285.

 __Causal learning in adults__